LeonG-sudo/Portfolio/README.md

 ## 🚀 Project Overview

-- **Goal:** Build and explore a “Movie Rental” database for a fictitious video store.
+- **Goal:** Build and explore a “Movie Rental” database for a video store that does not exist.
 - **Key Skills:**
   - Schema design (tables, PK/FK constraints)
   - Data loading (INSERT or bulk load)